-At level 6, students are involved in the production of a thesis design project, developed over the year.
+At level 6, students are involved in producing a thesis design project, developed over the year.
 The skills & knowledge acquired in the prior study/practice inform the development of this project, and the integration of students' professional knowledge gained will be demonstrated in the final presentation.